Finland Poised For NATO Membership As Ukraine War Crimps Russian Gas - UrduPoint

 Ukraine's presidency said shelling continued throughout Lugansk -- part of the Donbas region where Ukrainian forces are fiercely opposing Russian armour and Kremlin-backed separatists.

-In the northeastern region of Chernigiv three people were killed and 12 others wounded early Thursday in a strike on a school in Novgorod-Siversky, the emergency services said.
+In the northeastern region of Chernihiv three people were killed and 12 others wounded early Thursday in a strike on a school in Novgorod-Siversky, the emergency services said.

+In the southern port city of Mariupol, besieged troops in the vast Azovstal steelworks have been holding out against weeks-long bombardment, refusing demands to surrender.

+Ukrainian Deputy Prime Minister Iryna Vereshchuk said "difficult talks" were underway over the evacuation of 38 seriously wounded troops.

 Zhanna Protsenko, a social worker in the frontline town of Orikhiv, spoke to AFP as she was about to head off on her bicycle to visit people who refused or were unable to evacuate.